Engine power

-Engine power is the power that an engine can put out.
-It can be expressed in power units, most commonly kilowatt, pferdestärke (metric horsepower), or horsepower.
+Engine power is the power that an engine can develop.
+It can be expressed in power units, most commonly kilowatt, metric horsepower (often abbreviated PS), or horsepower.
 In terms of internal combustion engines, the engine power usually describes the rated power, which is a power output that the engine can maintain over a long period of time according to a certain testing method, for example ISO 1585.
 In general though, an internal combustion engine has a power take-off shaft (the crankshaft), therefore, the rule for shaft power applies to internal combustion engines: Engine power is the product of the engine torque and the crankshaft's angular velocity.

 Definition

 Power is the product of torque and angular velocity: